-1. If the breath test is negative i.e. Indicating a zero reading, then the individual will be free to return to work unless a drug test is required.
+1. If the breath test is negative i.e. Indicating a reading below 17 micrograms, then the individual will be free to return to work unless a drug test is required.

 If the breath test indicates a reading of 17 micrograms or above, the individual is asked to wait 20 minutes when a second breath test is administered.